 This summer it’s a return to Eastern Europe, if you call St. Petersburg “Eastern Europe,” not “Western Asia”…anyway, Bard SummerScape performs Демон (Demon) by Russian composer Anton Rubinstein.
-In addition, the Bard Music Festival presents Rimsky-Korsakov and His World, with a focus on The Poetry of Cinema.
+In addition, the Bard Music Festival presents Rimsky-Korsakov and His World, with a focus on The Poetry of Cinema, and, among other things, a performance of Rimsky's The Tsar's Bride.
 Other features include Leonard Bernstein’s Peter Pan, based on the J.M.
 Barrie play, adapted and directed by Christopher Alden.

 Anton Rubinstein’s operatic masterpiece Демон first premiered to great acclaim at the Maryinsky Theatre in St. Petersburg in January of 1875.
 It was his most successful opera, though neither his first nor his last; although performed frequently in Russia, the opera is infrequently performed in the USA or in Western Europe.
 It is known to most of us, if at all, primarily by recordings of live performances.
 Bard’s SummerScape brings it to life!

 Демон is based on a fantasy poem by Mikhail Lermontov, which was written in 1841.
 The opera is in three acts, these bracketed by a Prologue and Epilogue/Apotheosis.
 The opera boasts rich choral writing, a lot of moody solemnity, a range of emotional despair, death and transfiguration.
 Not to give it away, Heaven wins, the Demon loses.